-Bio: Reverend Tawana Davis, Ph.D.
+Bio: Reverend Tawana Angela Davis, Ph.D.

 After attending St. John’s University, Tawana completed her last year of studies at State University of New York Empire State with a Bachelor of Science in Human Resources Management.
 Reverend Dr. Davis earned a certificate in Project Management from New York University and Human Resources (PHR) from Cornell University.
-Later, and she received a Master of Divinity at Turner Theological Seminary at the Interdenominational Theological Center in Atlanta, GA.
+Later, she received a Master of Divinity at Turner Theological Seminary at the Interdenominational Theological Center in Atlanta, GA.
 Rev Dr. Davis earned a Master of Arts in Leadership and Change and her Doctorate of Philosophy in Leadership ad Change at Antioch University Graduate School of Leadership and Change.